jlord/git-it-electron/CONTRIBUTING.md

 Contributions are more than welcome!
 Checkout the [help wanted](https://github.com/jlord/git-it-electron/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted+✍%22) labels for ideas!

+---

+**📣 Provide a description in your Issue/Pull Request.** In your pull request please explain what the problem was (with gifs or screenshots would be fantastic!) and how your changes fix it.

+---

-Code style is [standard](http://standardjs.com) and no ES6 syntax :tada: but open to relevant new methods.
+**Code style is [JS Standard](http://standardjs.com) and no ES6 syntax** :tada: but open to relevant new methods.

-For information on how the app works, see the [documentation](docs.md).
+Changes to the content of the pages must be made in the `challenge-content` directory (for appropriate language).
+For more information on how the app works, **see the [documentation](docs.md)**.

 ## Building Locally